yuetsin/SE-100/README.md

  * /project/*

- Some demo project file that doesn't make much sense and should be ignored by all means.
+ Some temporary demo project file that doesn't make much sense and should be ignored by all means.